 Even after the twenty-fifth year, the sutures are still not static.
 If they were completely static, there would be very few options regarding treatment.
 But because the sutures are NOT static, they can accommodate the change in shape of the bones as they grow and change throughout our lives, as they did for Stephen Hawking.

-Th cerebralspinal fluid that circulates to the cranial sutures, as well as throughout the entire body, pulse rhythmically, and was observed by various people including a surgeon, who went on to development (with a team of people), what is now known as ‘CranioSacral Therapy’, which can be viewed as a form of Osteopathy.
+The cerebralspinal fluid that circulates to the cranial sutures, as well as throughout the entire body, pulse rhythmically, and was observed by various people including a surgeon, who went on to develop what is now known as ‘CranioSacral Therapy’, which can be viewed as a form of Osteopathy.

 Many doctors don’t recognize this vital movement and system (cerebralspinal fluids) within the body.